-Cauliflower rice is a popular low carb substitute for rice that’s made by shredding or grating fresh cauliflower.
-Our readers at southernplate.com are also asking for more low carb recipes and how many carbs something has in it as well.
+Cauliflower rice is a popular low-carb substitute for regular rice that’s made by shredding or grating fresh cauliflower.
+Our readers at southernplate.com are also asking for more low-carb recipes and how many carbs something has in it as well.

-Ok Y’all, you might think I am as crazy as a Bessie Bug for using to use cauliflower or broccoli or any type of vegetable for rice instead of well… rice!
-But I tell you what this low carb alternative to regular white or brown rice has allowed me to eat more of the foods I love without worrying about how many calories I am eating.
+Enter cauliflower rice.
+Ok Y’all, you might think I am as crazy as a Bessie Bug for using cauliflower or broccoli or any type of vegetable for rice instead of well… rice!
+But I tell you what this low-carb alternative to regular white or brown rice has allowed me to eat more of the foods I love without worrying about how many calories I am eating.
 If you are looking for it in the stores it’s in the freezer section usually by the frozen vegetables.

 Where in the heck did it come from?
-Unfortunately the South can’t claim this culinary discovery.
-But if you are interested this article where it talks about the famous actor Harrison Ford’s son who is a chef and how he seems to be the first one to talk about ricing cauliflower.
+Unfortunately, the South can’t claim this culinary discovery.
+But if you are interested, this article talks about the famous actor Harrison Ford’s son who is a chef and how he seems to be the first one to talk about ricing cauliflower.
 So Indiana Jones had a son who is a chef?
-Well “shut the front door” as my good friends mama says.
+Well “shut the front door” as my good friend’s mama says.

-- LOW in calories: At 25 calories per cup (107 grams) — both raw and cooked — cauliflower rice provides just 10–20% of the calories you’d expect from the same quantity of cooked rice
+- LOW in calories.
+At about 30-40 calories per cup — both raw and cooked — cauliflower rice provides just 10–20% of the calories you’d expect from the same quantity of cooked rice.

-So switching to cauliflower rice versus white rice you can decrease calories, decrease carbs but still feel full.
+So switching to cauliflower rice versus white rice can decrease calories and decrease carbs but you still feel full.

-Cauliflower in general has a high amount of fiber which can be a very big pro for those trying to improve their digestive health but if you aren’t used to eating fiber in your diet you may experience gas or bloating when you eat lots of it raw, sort of like someone who isn’t used to eating beans.
+Cauliflower in general has a high amount of fiber which can be a very big pro for those trying to improve their digestive health but if you aren’t used to eating fiber in your diet you may experience some minor gas or bloating when you eat lots of it raw, sort of like someone who isn’t used to eating beans.
 You can always blame it on the dog!

 But if you can slowly increase the fiber in your diet it can be very good for you.
 Cauliflower rice is a bit easier to digest than regular cauliflower so most people don’t have any problems.
-And the fiber in cauliflower rice helps feed the healthy bacteria in your gut, reducing inflammation and promoting digestive health
+And the fiber in cauliflower rice helps feed the healthy bacteria in your gut promoting good digestive health.

 People with thyroid issues may not be able to eat the cauliflower rice uncooked (but who would want to eat rice uncooked anyway?)
 Just because ya can doesn’t mean ya should.
 When you cook or steam cauliflower or other cruciferous vegetables it is supposed to break down the substances that can irritate your thyroid.